globalcitizen/php-iban/README.md

 Please bear in mind that because the specification changes frequently, it may not be 100% up to date if a new version has been recently released - I do my best though.
 We are currently thought to be up to date with [the August 2016 release, ie. PDF release #69](https://www.swift.com/standards/data-standards/iban).

+__NOTICE__: In approximately September-October 2016, a 'complete revision' was made to the registry document, after which no change tracking has been published as it was in the past.
+This makes it very tedious and time consuming to re-check each release against the previous one to keep up to date with changes.
+In short, we will need to recheck all countries' information on a per-release basis.
+It is possible that the text format (CSV release) has been resolved, further investigation is required. __No further updates will be published until the situation has been investigated, and this will require nontrivial amount of time, which means it is not likely to happen immediately.
+If anyone wants to volunteer to compare the new registry and our own, this work would be well received as a contribution.__

 Licensed under LGPL, it is free to use in commercial settings, however please note that [small financial contributions are gratefully received from commercial users and can result in free consulting and other benefits](https://www.patreon.com/bePatron?patAmt=1&u=3937179)!